catalpainternational/django-audit-log/README.md

 3. All other URLs will never be logged

 If neither URL list is defined, the system will fall back to sampling all URLs at the configured rate for backward compatibility.

+### Sampling Metadata Fields

+Each `AccessLog` entry includes the following sampling metadata fields to provide a complete audit trail:

+- `in_always_log_urls`: Boolean indicating whether the URL matched a pattern in `AUDIT_LOG_ALWAYS_LOG_URLS`
+- `in_sample_urls`: Boolean indicating whether the URL matched a pattern in `AUDIT_LOG_SAMPLE_URLS`
+- `sample_rate`: The value of `AUDIT_LOG_SAMPLE_RATE` at the time the log was created

+These fields are useful for:

+- Understanding why a particular request was logged
+- Analyzing the completeness of your audit logs
+- Estimating the total traffic based on sampled logs
+- Fine-tuning your sampling configuration

 ### Example Sampling Configurations